 Greenery adds color and life to any space, serving as the perfect accent to the room in the house that probably needs the most livening up: the office.
 While the area rug, fireplace, desk, and moody green walls feel like a traditional and stately study, the indoor plant makes the environment a bit more casual and comfortable.
 This balance is perfect for boosting productivity and reminding you that even though you're there to work, you can still let the creativity flow.

-This black steel tripod stand with a rattan fiberglass bowl highlights the plant's beauty and boasts a unique mix of elegance and laid-back ease.
+This black steel tripod stand with a white fiberglass bowl highlights the plant's beauty and boasts a unique mix of elegance and laid-back ease.

 Get the Green Light